Continuing Education Activity

 - To perform rib raising, the physician provider places their finger pads under the posterior rib angle and pushes upward, applying gentle pressure and traction on the rib angle, which the clinician does until there is release.
 Reassess for an increased articular range of motion; this inhibits sympathetics from the thoracic chain ganglia to the ribs and increases chest wall expansion and negative intrathoracic pressure.
 This process increases the capacity for inhalation and improves lymph flow.

-Myofascial release: increases lymphatic flow, releases muscle tension and can be performed on acutely ill patients.
+Myofascial release: increases lymphatic flow, releases muscle tension, and can be performed on acutely ill patients.
 Re-doming the diaphragm is an indirect myofascial technique that increases lymphatic flow and increases the mechanics of inspiration and expiration.
-By re-doming the diaphragm, the provider is increasing a patient's lymph return by optimizing thoracoabdominal pressure gradients.
+By re-doming, the diaphragm, the provider increases a patient's lymph return by optimizing thoracoabdominal pressure gradients.
 Myofascial release has its basis in treating the fascia overlying the muscles and bones by placing a direct or indirect force on the tissues.
 This approach, in turn, benefits inhaled rib dysfunctions by increasing the ability of the thoracic cage to move without restriction.